PranabChakma/customer-learning-sql-analysis/README.md.txt

 2. Which courses have the highest student completion rates and what is the average time students spend on them?
 3. Which students are most engaged, having taken at least 3 courses, and how many certificates have they purchased?
 4. For each career track, how many students attempted the exams, how many passed, and how many are enrolled in the track?
-5. What distinguishes high-engagement students from low-engagement users?
+5. How engaged are students based on total time spent learning, number of courses completed, and purchases made?

 ## 🛠 Tools & Skills Used
 - SQL (JOINs, GROUP BY, CASE, HAVING, Aggregations)